 and the sales training idea came into my head.

-So, how do you have an idea and how is that subject related to complex sales?
+So, how do you have an idea, and how is that subject related to complex sales?

-I agree that getting out of your routine would somehow rewire your brain and allow you to generate something new but what’s missing is the whole process of generating ideas.
+I agree that getting out of your routine would somehow rewire your brain and allow you to generate something new, but what’s missing is the whole process of generating ideas.
 The new ideas don’t come from thin air, there is an incorrect analogy to “Blink” (Malcolm Gladwell), the idea that comes within the blink of an eye is actually the answer given to an issue that the brain needs to solve, and the brain offers the best solution without any analysis, as the solution was already there.
-Or what we call the instinct guides you in a certain direction.
+Or what we call instinct guides you in a certain direction.
 Blink refers rather to solving problems than to innovation or creativity.
-Brilliant ideas don’t come over night and no hot bath, relaxation or day off will make you discover the new direction of neither AI nor the cure for cancer.
+Brilliant ideas don’t come overnight, and no hot bath, relaxation or day off will make you discover the new direction of neither AI nor the cure for cancer.

-- Practicing creativity enhancement exercises also works
+- Practising creativity enhancement exercises also work.

-- If nothing works then stop everything and start something else.
-Take a break from the work that preoccupied you so much and return to it after you “clear your head” so to speak.
+- If nothing works, then stop everything and start something else.
+Take a break from the work that preoccupied you so much and return to it after you “clear your head”, so to speak.